 3. How do you facilitate the connection between physicians and patients?

 With a digital healthcare platform like Life365, valuable, connected insights and analytics will address members’ real needs while achieving the best possible patient satisfaction, patient outcomes and the highest return on healthcare investment.
-Patients, their physicians, healthcare providers and Medicare are seeking to use a platform that combines predictive analytics, machine learning / AI and blockchain, to deliver the right digital health solutions to broad populations.
+Patients, their physicians, healthcare providers and Medicare are seeking to use a platform that combines predictive analytics, machine learning / AI and blockchain, to deliver the right

 Life365 uses a variety of ways to connect with the patient including Tablets, Smart Phones, Cellular Hubs and Smart TVs.
 Smart TVs give the biggest advantage in getting connectivity inside a seniors home to their healthcare provider.
 With Smart TVs now coming into the home and cutting the cable cord, OTT boxes (Apple TV, Roku, Amazon Fire, etc.), the need to bring internet connectivity into the home has increased significantly, which gives us the opportunity to connect cost effective thru the TV.
 The TV also provides a larger format for a senior to view their readings and engage in their care.